ting682/ting682.github.io/_posts/2020-07-01-iteration_and_enumeration_returns.markdown

 ```
 def grocery_checkout(customer)
-  puts "We have removed bananas from the cart due to being rotten."
+  puts "Bananas have been removed from the cart due to being rotten."
 	customer.all_checkout_items.select do |item|
 	  item != "banana"